gjdevincentis/dlt/docs/website/docs/dlt-ecosystem/verified-sources/zendesk.md

 ### Zendesk Talk

-Zendesk talk fetches the data using Zendesk Tolk API.
+Zendesk talk fetches the data using Zendesk Talk API.

 1. Obtaining credentials for Zendesk Talk mirrors the process for [Zendesk support](#zendesk-support).